 - 2. Your DFA authenticated “”No Record of Previous Marriage” from the NSO;

 Once you have all these documents you can then proceed to have your marriage registered in Thailand.
-The documents all need to be translated into Thai and then taken to the Thai Foreign Affairs office outside of Bangkok.
+The documents all need to be translated into Thai.
+Then taken to the Thai Foreign Affairs office outside of Bangkok.
 The documents will then be certified and you then have to take these stamped documents to the local District Office in Bangkok.
 They will now issue you with a Thai marriage certificate.

-Obtaining a (Certificate of Legal Capacity to Contract Marriage) or Letter of Affirmation for Filipino nationals gets very complicated.
+Obtaining a (Certificate of Legal Capacity to Contract Marriage).
+This or Letter of Affirmation for Filipino nationals gets very complicated.
 Speak to the Embassy or a lawyer in Thailand for more advice.
-If there are children involved born out of wedlock then you can also talk about legitimisation of the child and also prenuptial agreements if one is needed as this needs to be registered with the marriage registration in Bangkok at the same time.
+If there are children involved born out of wedlock.
+Then you can also talk about legitimisation of the child and also prenuptial agreements if one is needed as this needs to be registered with the marriage registration in Bangkok at the same time.
 Note you can now also apply for a 12 month marriage visa.